-Thank You for Purchasing Bigleash® REMOTE TRAINER by DogWatch
+Thank You for Purchasing BigLeash® REMOTE TRAINER

-At DogWatch®, "It's all about your dog.®" You can be assured that you have purchased one of the most technologically advanced pet training products available.
+At DogWatch, Inc, "It's all about your dog."
+You can be assured that you have purchased one of the most technologically advanced pet training products available.
 Our extensive research and testing has resulted in products that are safe and effective for training your pet.